zhetai/elysia/docs/index.md

 # Welcome to Elysia

-Welcome to Elysia, the agentic platform for searching and retrieving data in Weaviate.
-Elysia is also designed to handle any custom tools, and it will be automatically handled by a decision agent.
+Elysia is an agentic platform designed to use tools in a decision tree.
+A decision agent decides which tools to use dynamically based on its environment and context.
+You can use custom tools or use the pre-built tools designed to retrieve your data in a Weaviate cluster.

 See the [basic example to get started right away!](basic.md) Or if you want to make your own tools and customise Elysia, see how to [easily add your own tools](creating_tools.md).